Presidential Awards for Outstanding Undergraduate and Graduate Student Papers

-The Presidential Award for the Outstanding Graduate Student Paper is given at the Annual Meeting.
-Eligible are graduate students whose paper is accepted on the program and who will not have received their Ph.D. by the time it is read.
+Presidential Awards for Outstanding Undergraduate and Graduate Student Papers are given at the Annual Meeting.
+Eligible are undergraduate and graduate students whose papers are accepted on the program and who will not have received their Ph.D. by the time the paper is read.
 The full text of the oral talk is submitted in advance of the meeting and an ad hoc committee selects the winner.
-The award (with a prize of $200 plus a one-year membership in CAMWS) is presented at the annual business meeting.
+The award (for each undergraduate student $100 plus a one-year membership in CAMWS, for each graduate student $200 plus a one-year membership in the Society for Classical Studies) is presented at the annual business meeting.

 There are two criteria for evaluation: (1) the quality of the scholarly argument, including the importance of the topic, the originality of the treatment, and demonstrated familiarity with scholarship; (2) indication of an effective oral presentation, based on the quality of the writing, overall organization, and interest to an audience.
 Any undergraduate or graduate student whose abstract has been accepted by the program committee may submit a complete text of the paper for consideration for this award.

 The paper submitted for this award should be in the form actually to be delivered at the meeting (not a longer seminar paper on which the CAMWS paper is based).
 The paper should include a cover page with the following information: title of the paper, name of undergraduate or graduate student, academic affiliation, and email address.
 Please do not submit a handout or include footnotes.
 All quotations should be included in the body of the paper and a bibliography provided at the end.

 2023 Graduate Winners:

 Michael Freeman (Duke University), "The Body of the Scribe"

 Honorable mention: Sophie Seidler (Ludwig Maximilian University Munich)